 Applying nitrogen to give spring pastures a boost has been a standard recommendation for many years.
-But now with more concern over N in the environment, any N applied should be done with care, especially to avoid waterways and drains, and only applied in small applications of no more than 25kg N/ha at a time.
+But now with more concern over N in the environment, any N applied should be done with great care, especially to avoid waterways and drains, and only applied in small applications of no more than 25kg N/ha at a time.

-Nitrogen fertiliser will only work well if soil temperatures have warmed up well above 6° C, the soils not waterlogged, and the sun is shining most days.
+Nitrogen fertiliser will only work well if soil temperatures have warmed up well above 6 C, the soils are not waterlogged, and the sun is shining most days.
 Then you can get a good 10:1 response or better which is 10kg of pasture Dry Matter for every 1kg of N in the fertiliser applied.
 This could happen in a couple of weeks or less, but if it’s cold and miserable, it may take three weeks or more and the response could be lower.

 But remember that a response to nitrogen will only be worth the cost if the other main nutrients in the soil (P and K) are at optimal levels.
 So it would be a good idea to check when the last soil test was taken and what may need to be fixed.
 The pH of the soil is the first one to check and put right with lime.

-In these mild winters that in recent years, weeds have never stopped growing, especially Californian thistles and ragwort, so make sure you can identify them and treat them now with the correct product, and not when they have flowered and seeded the district.
+In these mild winters in recent years, weeds have never stopped growing, especially Californian thistles and ragwort, so make sure you can identify them and treat them now with the correct product, and not when they have flowered and seeded the district.
 They also take up space in the pasture, which cuts down the available grazing area.
-Check Growsafe to learn about safe use of chemicals.
+Check Growsafe to learn about the safe use of chemicals.

 If not scanned, you may be able to pick ewes carrying multiple lambs close to lambing as they have very large bellies and walk very slowly if driven quietly around the paddock and will be last in the mob.